Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Introduction

-Due to their commutativity, the problem of controlling the difference between the full and regularized flows can be reduced to controlling the evolution under the difference Hamiltonian (that is, the difference of the full and regularized Hamiltonians).
-This observation plays a central role in \cite{MR3990604}, making it possible to work below the threshold for well-posedness with uniformly continuous dependence on the initial data.
-In that paper (and again in \cite{arXiv:1912.01536}) this difference flow is tackled by employing a (diffeomorphic) change of variables.
+The difference flow retains all the bad behavior of the original PDE; indeed, the regularized flows are (by construction) relatively harmless.
+All obstacles that prevented previous researchers from successfully analyzing solutions in this non-perturbative regime are retained.
+To succeed, we will need to rely on a number of new insights; these include the new two-parameter local smoothing estimates, a novel change of unknown, and the demonstration of myriad cancellations between the full flow and its regularized counterpart.

+The necessity of employing a (diffeomorphic) change of variables is common also to \cite{arXiv:1912.01536,MR3990604}.
 In those works, the new variable is the diagonal Green's function.
 The fact that this originates from a microscopic conservation law places one derivative in a favorable position.
 Alas, all conservation laws for the NLS/mKdV hierarchy are quadratic in $q$ and so none can offer a diffeomorphic change of variables.

 In place of the diagonal Green's function that proved so successful in the treatment of the KdV hierarchy, we adopt an off-diagonal entry $g_{12}(x)$ of the Green's function as our new variable.
 Among its merits are the following: it has a relatively accessible time evolution; as an integral part of the definition of $\rho$, it is something for which we need to develop extensive estimates anyway; the mapping $q\mapsto g_{12}$ is a diffeomorphism; and, lastly, it gains one degree of regularity, which aids in estimating nonlinear terms.